EmilieVolpi-CNRS/EmilieVolpi-CNRS1/README.md

 ## Changelog
+* 2.x.x : TODO.
 * 2.2.0 : Addition of extra constraints, translation of the field and table names in English.
-This is the version used for the datapaper.
+This version was produced only for the datapaper, and not used to develop the subsequent versions of the database.
 * 2.1.0 : Additional adjustments aiming at preparing the database for the future integration of data coming from new alternative sources.
 * 2.0.2 : Corrections of some issues regarding mandate duplicates, more specifically, mandates differing only by their end motive.
 * 2.0.1 : Correction of some issues concerning the representatives' profession identified during the integration; creation of field `CodeTerritoire` for overseas territories.